Parish (About)

 Holy Communion Service

-5th Sundays – English Praise & Worship Service
+5th Sunday – English Praise & Worship Service

 Organizations Schedule

-• Sunday School Class: Sundays at 2:00 PM EST
+• Sunday School Class: Sunday at 9:00 AM EST

-• Sevika Sanghom Intercessory Prayer: Tuesdays at 8:30 PM EST
+• Sevika Sanghom Intercessory Prayer: Tuesday at 8:30 PM EST

-• Parish/Edavaka Mission Prayer: Wednesdays at 9:00 PM EST
+• Parish/Edavaka Mission Prayer: Wednesday at 9:00 PM EST

-• Church Building Team (CBT) Meeting: Last Fridays at 8:00 PM EST
+• Church Building Team (CBT) Meeting: Last Friday at 8:00 PM EST

-• Sevika Sanghom Cottage Prayer: 3rd Saturdays at 2:00 PM EST
+• Sevika Sanghom Cottage Prayer: 3rd Saturday at 2:00 PM EST

-• Young Families Fellowship (YFF) Meeting: 1st Saturdays at 4:00 PM EST
+• Young Families Fellowship (YFF) Meeting: 1st Saturday at 4:00 PM EST

-• Combined Area Prayer Meeting: 2nd & 4th Saturdays at 7:00 PM EST
+• Combined Area Prayer Meeting: 2nd & 4th Saturday at 7:00 PM EST

 The MTC Logo